mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### CPU

-From what I've read, ZFS is not very CPU-intensive.
+From what I read, ZFS is not very CPU-intensive.
 I ran a basic test by installing TrueNAS on a cheap Dell OptiPlex 7040 mini PC.
 It barely used the CPU, so it seemed safe to go with a low-powered CPU.

 The important thing to me was to find a CPU that supported Radeon graphics so that I could use my motherboard's onboard HDMI output.